 ‘BURGERBRAUKELLER’ BEER HALL

 The very location of the modern HILTON hotel, GEMA state regulatory body, and the GASTEIG cultural center used to have neither more nor less than a sacred meaning in the days of the Third Reich.
 Over the course of three years before the ‘Beer Hall Putsch’ in November 1923, the Burgerbraukeller drinking-house had used to be a home for the young Nazi movement and a tribune for Adolf Hitler with his heartfelt speeches.
-One of the largest beer halls in Germany, open for the citizens of Munich since 1885, had dramatically become a platform for gaining newcomers for the radical movement.
-At the very moment, a 34-year-old ADOLF HITLER made his famed in legends pistol fire shot at the ceiling (breaking in the speech of State Commissioner Gustav von Kahr), the number of party members amounted to 50 000.
+One of the largest beer halls in Germany, open for the citizens of Munich since 1885, had dramatically become a platform for gaining newcomers to the radical movement.
+At the very moment, 34-year-old ADOLF HITLER made his famed legends pistol fire shot at the ceiling (breaking in the speech of State Commissioner Gustav von Kahr), the number of party members amounted to 50 000.

 “Pale, a dark lock of hair hanging down his forehead, and with a pistol-wielding storm trooper on either side,” Hitler began to negotiate the clogged way to the stage.
 When he was ten steps away from Kahr, he got up on a chair and fired a shot into the ceiling to quiet the tumult.
 Then he took the stage and proclaimed excitably: “National revolution is under way.
 The hall is under the control of 600 heavily armed men.
 No one is allowed to leave.